In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 A bigger dot is definitely faster to pick up when there is enough light to ID the target as well and what's behind the target.

-Can You Shoot Up To 100 yards with a 6 MOA dot?
+Can You Shoot Up To 100 Yards With a 6 MOA Dot?

 3 MOA VS 6 MOA For Competitive Shooting